Benjamin Moore Chantilly Lace is one of the best white paint colors out there! I share why I love it and how it compares to other popular whites!

 Choosing the right white paint color for our new master bathroom was a bit trickier than I expected but I couldn’t be happier with the color I ended up with – Benjamin Moore Chantilly Lace.
 I get lots of questions about it so today I’m going to share why you might want to put it on your short list of white paint colors for your home (especially bathrooms!) and how it compares to other popular white paint colors.

 I’ve also answered some of your most common questions including what sheen of Chantilly Lace I used and what color to use with on trim when you paint your walls white.
-Let’s get to it… (post includes affiliate links; full disclosure statement available {here})
+Let’s get to it… (post includes commissionable links; for more information, see my full disclosure statement {here})

 Chantilly Lace (OC-65): Why I Love It